This post contains affiliate links.

 Yes, you can paint Power Wheels because most water-based paint can be applied to Power Wheels toys with no problem.
 The paint you are using must adhere well, so choose paint specifically for plastic or rubber surfaces.

-In this article, I'll explore painting, the best paint to use for a Power Wheels toy.
+In this article, I'll explore the question of painting power wheels, the best paint to use for a Power Wheels toy.
 I’ll also cover what should be considered when choosing your paint, as well as how you can do so correctly!

 How to Paint a Power Wheels the Right Way